-- Replace glass shower enclosures with non-shattering material.
+- Replace glass shower enclosures with shatterproof material.

-- Use a sturdy, plastic seat in the bathtub if you cannot lower yourself to the floor of the tub or if you are unsteady.
+- Use a sturdy, plastic seat in the bathtub if you need to sit while showering, lower yourself to the floor of the tub for a bath, or are unsteady in general.

 What to Do If You Fall

 - Do not panic.
-Assess the situation and determine if you are hurt.
+If you are conscious (awake), assess the situation and determine if you are hurt.

 - If you cannot get up, call for help.

-- If you are alone, slowly crawl to the telephone and call 911 or relatives.
+- If you are alone, slowly crawl to the telephone and call 911 or a friend or relative.

 For More Information